-The University has retained Phillips, Hager & North Ltd. as investment manager of the majority of the investments in the Master Trust.
-The University also contracts with Bentall GreenOak, BlackRock Asset Management Canada Limited, Mawer Investment Management Ltd., and Grantham, Mayo Van Otterloo & Co.
+The University contracts with Phillips, Hager and North Ltd., Bentall GreenOak, BlackRock Asset Management Canada Limited, Mawer Investment Management Ltd., and Grantham, Mayo Van Otterloo & Co.
 LLC to be investment managers of specific types of investments in the Master Trust.